openwrt/openwrt/package/network/config/rtl931x-stack/README.md

 duplicating the complete DSA ethtool, PHY and offload surface in this experimental representor layer is deliberately out of scope.

+## Generic DSA delegation status

+The pending generic DSA delegation patch is an experimental enablement API, not an upstream-ready abstraction.
+This topology has two switches with separate CPUs and separate kernels, so ordinary DSA cascading does not model its ownership boundary.
+The current delegated boolean is nevertheless shaped around this RTL931x implementation: it detaches an existing DSA user netdevice while preserving selected DSA and phylink state, then the leader creates an unrelated replacement netdevice.

+Before extending or submitting this API, an RFC should define:

+- delegation ownership, references and lifetime rules;
+- whether delegation initially leaves hardware and phylink enabled;
+- who owns phylink, PHY, port and switchdev configuration while delegated;
+- suspend, resume, reload, conduit-change and switch-removal behavior;
+- expected ethtool, switchdev and netdevice semantics;
+- rollback and teardown behavior after partial or uncertain operations; and
+- whether DSA should expose an explicit delegation owner or object instead of embedding more state in booleans on `struct dsa_port`.

+Do not grow the generic API around additional RTL931x requirements before that design discussion.
+The independent RTL83xx driver-removal correction, `realtek: rtl83xx: unregister DSA switch on driver removal`, is already kept as a separate commit and must remain separate from any delegation RFC or patch series.

 ## Diagnostic client

 The package installs `rtl931x-stack` for manual inspection and recovery.
 Run it